 With an extraordinary lack of objectivity given the huge pressure that local councils, along with everyone else, are under during the Covid crisis, animal rights activists are yet again lobbying local councils to withdraw access for hunts to operate on their land as part of a nationwide campaign.

 Their campaign uses spurious allegations of law-breaking and cynical suggestions of health and safety issues in an attempt to deny people the opportunity to enjoy themselves.

 Meets held in the middle of towns and villages are often located on council-owned or managed land, and we need to support those councils that allow us to do so whilst ensuring that every councillor is aware of this ongoing threat to our way of life and the freedom of individuals to enjoy a lawful activity.

-This letter is for everyone who wants to see meets continuing in these public areas throughout the 2020 festive season and beyond.
-Many of these meets are regularly supported by hundreds and even thousands of people from the local community as well as those associated with their local packs of hounds, and we need every one to add their voice to the campaign.
+This letter is for everyone who wants to see meets continuing in these public areas.
+Many of these meets are regularly supported by hundreds and even thousands of people from the local community as well as those associated with their local packs of hounds, and we need everyone to add their voice to the campaign.

-It only takes a moment to enter your details here.
-By sending the letter, even if your local meet does not take place on council-owned land, you will be showing your support for those councillors who have been threatened for supporting legal hunting and the local councils that are being pressured into considering the future of festive meets.
+By completing our e-lobby, even if your local hunt doesn’t meet on or access council-owned land, you will be showing your support for those councillors who have been threatened for supporting legal hunting and the local councils that are being pressured into considering the future of hunting.